-As far as COVID is concerned, claims made by those within the pseudoscience community must be quickly debunked, and in as widespread of a fashion as possible.
-In our modern digital world, your patients may respond better to pictures and memes than peer-reviewed, academic articles.
+As far as COVID is concerned, claims made by those within the pseudoscience community must be quickly debunked and in as widespread of a fashion as possible.
+Your patients may respond better to pictures and memes in our modern digital world than peer-reviewed, academic articles.
 As such, don’t be afraid to communicate with the masses using charts, graphs, and silly photos of animals.
 In the fight against medical misinformation, lives are at stake, and as far as solutions are concerned, anything goes.

-Years before the novel coronavirus became part of everyday life, medical misinformation was rampant.
-The prevalence of social media has only served to exacerbate the problem, and medical professionals in every niche must work together to help curb the spread of misinformation.
+Years before the novel, coronavirus became part of everyday life.
+Medical misinformation was rampant.
+The prevalence of social media has only exacerbated the problem, and medical professionals in every niche must work together to help curb the spread of misinformation.

 As COVID continues to wreak havoc throughout the world, counteracting false claims related to medical conditions, remedies, and even social policies made in the name of public health has become vital to the survival of humanity.
-Medical professionals, from primary care providers to occupational therapists and beyond, are uniquely positioned to help keep pseudoscience at bay.
+From primary care providers to occupational therapists and beyond, medical professionals are uniquely positioned to help keep pseudoscience at bay.

 And along with helping to saturate the internet with solid medical research and patient success stories, we can lead by example.
 Always wear a mask in public settings, keep a safe distance from your patients, staff, and those in your community, and encourage others to do the same.